Mblair1/TeamBullStreet/README.md

 Running instructions:

+1) Navigate to project directory

-1) flask run
+2) flask run

-2) Navigate to the provided link from the console
+3) Navigate to the provided link from the console